dimfrd/Electric-Vehicles-EDA/README.md

 ## Business Questions to Answer

-### Market Penetration and Distribution:
 - How is the distribution of electric vehicles (EVs) across different counties and cities?
-- Which electric vehicle types (BEV or PHEV) are most popular in different regions?
+- Which electric vehicle types (BEV or PHEV) are most popular ?
-- Which legislative districts have higher concentrations of EVs?
-In wich areas? (rural or urban)

-### Market Trends and Preferences:
 - What are the most popular makes and models of EVs?
-- How have preferences for EVs changed over time, looking at the model year?
+- What is the distribution of EVs through the years?
-- What is the average electric range of vehicles preferred in different regions?
+- What is the distribution of electric range of vehicles preffered?

-### Economic Analysis:
-- What is the relationship between the base MSRP of EVs and their popularity in different regions?
+- What is the relationship between the base MSRP of EVs and their popularity?